We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Surfboards, paddleboards, and longboards are a whole lot of fun, but they’re not exactly portable.
 Trying to carry one in a regular-sized sedan is inconvenient at best.
 Even if it does somehow fit inside, it’s going to have a serious impact on your visibility and ability to carry passengers (not to mention the sand that you’ll be cleaning up later).
 Without a doubt, a surf rack is a must have for any surfer or water sports enthusiast.
 Check out our guide to the best surf racks below.

-- It is versatile and can be connected through the doors or mounted on the roof rails.
+- It's versatile and can be connected through the doors or mounted on the roof rails